Derek Randall: International career

 Randall made his one-day international debut against West Indies in 1976, and his Test debut in India a few months later.
 He made his first Test century during the Centenary Test, his fifth test at Melbourne.
 Randall here scored his highest test score, 174, against an Australian attack led by Dennis Lillee.
 He famously doffed his cap to Lillee, after narrowly evading a savage bouncer, stating, "No point in hitting me there, mate, there's nothing in it."
 When finally dismissed he left the ground by the wrong gate, and found himself climbing up towards the Royal enclosure where Queen Elizabeth II was watching the day's play.
-"She was very nice about it," he told the BBC.
+"She was very nice about it", he told the BBC.
 "She smiled.
 Someone else quickly put me right."

 The following summer, during the Ashes series against Australia, Randall, playing his first Test on his home ground of Trent Bridge, was the innocent victim of a notorious mix-up when he was run out as non-striker by England team-mate Geoff Boycott, who was returning to international cricket after three years' self-imposed exile.
 Boycott hit the ball back towards the bowler Jeff Thomson before darting up the wicket, leaving Randall stranded.
 Boycott was booed by the home crowd, and later wrote: "if the ground had opened and swallowed me at that moment it would have been a mercy".
 Fortunately England still won the match, and in the next Test at Headingley, Randall was involved in run-out action for the right reason.
 As Graham Holburn put it, Randall's "lightning run-out of Rick McCosker ... amazed all who witnessed it".
 In the same game Randall took the catch which clinched the Ashes, turning a cartwheel in celebration.

+He had less success on his first tour, of Pakistan (3 tests) and New Zealand (3 tests) in 1977-78: the most noteworthy incident coming in the 2nd New Zealand Test in Christchurch, where for a second time he was run-out while Boycott was batting at the other end - although Boycott could not be blamed on this occasion, for Randall was "Mankadded", run-out by the bowler while backing-up out of his crease.
+He missed the following summer series in England - also against New Zealand and Pakistan - but was recalled for the next winter's tour.